qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog336/index.rst

 Feature: Option to skip "name" attribute for groups in WMS GetCapabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new project level setting to **Skip name attribute for groups** has been added to QGIS, which is disabled by default, but enables the ability to exclude group names from a GetCapabilities response on a WMS request.
+We've added a new project level setting to **Skip name attribute for groups**.
+This is disabled by default, but enabling it allows you to exclude group names from a GetCapabilities response on a WMS request.
 This prevents name duplication in instances where a layer and group share the same name, whilst preserving the group element and bringing the QGIS Server capabilities more in line with the OGC WMS Specification.

-For Example:
+For example:

 ``text <Layer queryable="1">   <Name>layer_name</Name> <--- this will be skipped when option is enabled   <Title>Human readable name</Title>``